YselDrew/Payment-page/README.md

 # Programming Task

-Website with ability to choose subcription.
+Website with ability to choose subscription.
 Made with Formik and Yup (form validation), React-slick (slider) and React-router.

 ## Prerequisites